How long does prosecco last unopened

 Once a bottle of prosecco is opened, its expiration date may change.
 Once opened, the prosecco should be consumed within a few days to retain its fizzy nature and flavor.

-See also How long is the flight from china to england
+See also How long is the flight to boston from london

 In conclusion, the expiration dates on prosecco bottles indicate the optimal period during which the wine is expected to taste its best.
 Understanding these dates and taking proper storage precautions can help you enjoy your prosecco at its finest.